Privacy Policy | Butterfly Clubhouse Daycare Albuquerque, NM

 We may share information in the following circumstances:

-- With Parents and Guardians: We regularly share information about a child's daily activities, development, and well-being with their parents or legal guardians.
-This includes daily reports, progress assessments, photographs (with consent), and any concerns about the child's health, behavior, or development.
+• With Parents and Guardians: We regularly share information about a child's daily activities, development, and well-being with their parents or legal guardians.

-- With Authorized Pickup Persons: We share limited information necessary for safe child release with individuals specifically authorized by parents to pick up their child, including verification of identity and any special instructions for the day.
+• With Authorized Pickup Persons: We share limited information necessary for safe child release with individuals specifically authorized by parents to pick up their child.

-- With Healthcare Providers: In medical emergencies or when coordinating care for children with special health needs, we may share relevant health information with healthcare providers, emergency medical personnel, or specialists involved in the child's care.
+• With Healthcare Providers: In medical emergencies or when coordinating care, we may share relevant health information with healthcare providers or emergency medical personnel.

-- With Educational Consultants: When working with early childhood development specialists, speech therapists, or other educational professionals to support a child's development, we may share relevant educational and developmental information with written parental consent.
+• With Educational Consultants: When working with specialists, we may share relevant information with written parental consent.

 4.3 Required Disclosures